etdirksen/Rideshare-Analysis-Visualization/README.md

 # Module 14 Challenge, Deliverable 3

 ## Overview of the analysis
-The purpose of this analysis is to determine whether Citibike should expand its bike-sharing program from a heavily populated city like NYC to Des Moines, a city that has a fraction of the population.
-We are conducting an analysis on the program based on data from NYC for the month of August 2019.
-In this challenge, we are helping our friend Kate pitch our expansion idea to the board of investors of Citibike.
+The purpose of this analysis is to determine whether a company should expand its bike-sharing program from a heavily populated city like NYC to Des Moines, a city that has a fraction of the population.
+I am conducting an analysis on the program based on data from NYC for the month of August 2019.

 ## Results
-Here are some of the results of the analysis conducted on the Citibike data from NYC, August 2019:
+Here are the results of the analysis conducted based on the data from NYC, August 2019:

 ![Bar Chart: Most active rider hours](resources/1.png)